 If you consider yourself a bit of a chocoholic, there’s good news: dark chocolate contains cacao, which is packed with flavonoids and antioxidants.

-The flavonoids in dark chocolate are behind chocolate’s anti-inflammatory power, and research shows that they help to maintain the health of endothelial cells, which line the arteries.
+The flavonoids in dark chocolate are behind chocolate’s anti-inflammatory power, and research shows that they help maintain the health of endothelial cells, which line the arteries.

 One study of smokers found that participants experienced significant improvements in endothelial function within only a couple of hours of eating dark chocolate.